k-wal/hatespeechdetection.github.io/index.md

 + Recall : 0.843
 + F1 Score : 0.843

+#### Structured Self-Attentive Sentence Embedding
+We used a model for extracting an interpretable sentence embedding by using self-attention.
+Instead of using a vector, we use a 2-D matrix to represent the embedding.

+Following are the evaluation metrics:
++ Accuracy : 0.885
++ Precision : 0.885
++ Recall : 0.885
++ F1 Score : 0.885

 #### LSTM Models
 Simple LSTM model in principle does capture the structure of the sentence, but does not incorporate the structural dependencies presnet in the sentence explicitely.
 We also have implemented a Child-Sum Tree-LSTM model on the dependency tree of the sentence, which is better than the Simple LSTM model at preserving semantic information as it incorporates information from multiple child units.